NREL/Wattile/tests/fixtures/README.md

 - `exp_dir`: *str*

-    Directory/path (e.g., "exp_dir") where model will be output.
+    Directory/path (e.g., "exp_dir") where the model will be output.
 This path can either be absolute or relative (to the top directory `/wattile/`) path.

 - `plot_comparison`: *boolean*